geoloqi/geoloqi-ruby/README.md

 Geoloqi Library for Ruby [![](https://secure.travis-ci.org/geoloqi/geoloqi-ruby.png)](http://travis-ci.org/geoloqi/geoloqi-ruby)
 ===
-Powerful, flexible, lightweight interface to the Geoloqi platform API.
+Powerful, flexible, lightweight interface to the Geoloqi Platform API.

-This library was developed with two goals in mind: to be as simple as possible, but also to be very powerful to allow for much higher-end development (multiple Geoloqi apps per instance, concurrency, performance).
+This library was developed with two goals in mind: to be as simple as possible, but also to be very powerful to allow for much higher-end development (multiple Geoloqi apps per instance, concurrency, performance, thread-safety).

 Installation
 ---